 There are lots of places to go to get answers to automobile tire questions.
 If you have just read that last sentence I’m hoping that I will get a chance to provide some information to you.
 As a certified master technician I know a lot about the subject.
 God I love writing about tires.
 The way the rubber smells when there freshly manufactured, the little nubs on the treads ( Sorry).

 I also recently replaced the original equipment tires on my 2009 Cadillac SRX.
-Not only are the tires expensive but the vehicle only had about 27,000 miles.
+Not only are the tires expensive, but the vehicle only had about 27,000 miles.
 The whole ordeal was unexpected and expensive.
 On my vehicle the rear tires are a different size than the front ones.
+They call this a staggered design on the SRX.
 This prevents rotating them on a regular basis (thanks Cadillac).
 Due to weight distribution and the steering action of the front axle, tire rotation can actually reduce the overall wear therefore extending the life of the tread.

 When fielding automobile tire questions sometimes I am asked about external damage.
 To provide a good answer I need to examine it closely.
 Sidewall damage is common and this could be considered the weakest part.
 Sidewalls are thinner and are not designed to take the beating that the tread surface does.
 A deep chunk in the sidewall will usually indicate that replacement is necessary.
 Especially if the chunk can be peeled back and fiber cords seen.

 When I would perform end of car lease inspections the leasing company required that 4/32 of tread be remaining for the tire to be considered good.
 So for me as a rule of thumb anything less than that would indicate that replacement should be performed.
 If you are in an area of the country that has a lot of rain, ice or snow then you might want to replace them even earlier.